awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-create-manifest.md

 }
 ```

 The manifest file contains one "entries" construct for each SSH connection\.
 Each entry represents a single SSH connection\.
 You can have multiple connections to a single host or multiple connections to multiple hosts\.
-The double quotes are required as shown, both for the field names and the values\.
-The only value that does not need double quotes is the Boolean value **true** or **false** for the mandatory field\.
+The double quotation marks are required as shown, both for the field names and the values\.
+The only value that does not need double quotation marks is the Boolean value **true** or **false** for the mandatory field\.

 The following describes the fields in the manifest file\.